dgonzalb/BambooPaymentDoc/content/en/Payouts/Payouts API/Using-Payouts-API.md

 To learn more about Payouts, refer to this [article](/payouts/overview.html).

 ## Configuring the authentication
-All methods used in Payouts API require an authentication header configured using the following parameters.
+All methods used in Payouts API require the following authentication headers.

 | Key | Value | Comments |
 |---|---|---|